microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.StreamDoubleDisposedEventArgs/AllocationStack.md

 # RecyclableMemoryStreamManager.StreamDoubleDisposedEventArgs.AllocationStack property

-Stack where the stream was allocated
+Stack where the stream was allocated.

 ```csharp
 public string AllocationStack { get; }